syncthing/syncthing/dev/contributing.rst

 Tags
 ----

 All releases are tagged semver style as ``vx.y.z``.
-Release tags are signed by GPG key 681C3CFCF614F575.
+The maintainer doing the release signs the tag using their GPG key.

 Licensing
 ---------